Warm Kale Asparagus Salad

 - Did you know there’s no need to snap or peel your asparagus?
 Check out my Asparagus Ingredient Profile for more tips!

-- Massage the kale – This is a step I recommend for all my kale salads.
+- Massage the kale – This is a step I recommend for all my kale salads, warm or cold like my summer kale berry salad.
 For the greens to absorb maximum flavor, chop them and add them to the salad bowl with a tiny drizzle of oil and a pinch of salt.
 Then get in there like you’re kneading bread for 1-2 minutes.
 Bruising the leaves will break it down so they’re more pleasant to chew and receptive to dressing.

 - Drain off some bacon grease – I’ve made this without draining the grease and while it tastes fine, the dressing is too oily.
 So get rid of all but 1 tablespoon or so when you’re making the dressing.